opengeospatial/ELFIE/data/README.md

   - Other columns should contain associations (rdf:predicate) from [this wiki page.](https://github.com/opengeospatial/ELFIE/wiki/ELFIE-Associations)
 - For convenience, consider providing a preview image and a `.qgs` file for data visualization and mapping.
 - If one to many relationships are needed, delimit lists for a single `rdf:predicate` with the string `_|_`.
 It's a hack, but it'll do with how infrequently we'll deal with one to manys.
+- There is some special functionality for HY/_Features.
+See documentation on `build_hyf_net` function [here](https://github.com/opengeospatial/ELFIE/blob/master/R/json_ld_functions.R).
+- For HY/_Features relations, use of a `/` as in `hyf:hydrometricNetwork/HY_HydrometricFeature` inserts nesting in the output json-ld as can be seen [here](https://opengeospatial.github.io/ELFIE/usgs/huc10/floodcast/1204010403.json).

 For associations that link ELFIE features to eachother, express links as `elfie/{{organization}}/{{featuretype id}}/{{usecase id}}/{{jsonkey id}}`.